Eastern Samar

 Eastern Samar (Waray-Waray: Sinirangan Samar; Silangang Samar), officially the Province of Eastern Samar, is a province in the Philippines located in the Eastern Visayas region.
-Its capital is the city of Borongan.
+Its capital is the city of Borongan, which is the most populous.
 Eastern Samar occupies the eastern portion of the island of Samar.
 Bordering the province to the north is the province of Northern Samar and to the west is Samar province.
 To the east lies the Philippine Sea, part of the vast Pacific Ocean, while to the south lies Leyte Gulf.

 History

-Colonial period
+Spanish colonial era

 During his circumnavigation of the globe, Ferdinand Magellan had set foot on the tiny island of Homonhon in the southern part of the province.
 On March 16, 1521, the area of what is now Eastern Samar is said to be the first Philippine landmass spotted by Magellan and his crew.

+In 1596, many names, such as Samal, Ibabao, and Tandaya, were given to Samar Island prior to the coming of the Spaniards in 1596.
+During the early days of Spanish occupation, Samar was under the jurisdiction of Cebu.
+Samar and Leyte were later separated from Cebu in 1735.
+They were split in 1747 but was reversed in 1762 with the approval of the King of Spain, following complaints from the Jesuits.
+The province of Samar was later established as a distinct province in 1768 after it got separated from the province of Leyte.
+In 1777, Samar and Leyte split for the last time when it was approved in Madrid in 1786 and had been effective in 1799.